 Importing CSV to Evolution

-I’ve decided to try Gnome on a new machine that I’ve got, and as part of the move I’ve switched to Evolution (from Kontact).
-I had some contacts stored in a spreadsheet which I’ve tried to import as CSV to Evolution.
+I’ve decided to try GNOME on a new machine that I’ve got, and as part of the move I’ve switched to Evolution (from Kontact).
+I had some contacts stored in a spreadsheet, which I’ve tried to import as CSV to Evolution.

-I believe, that the current CSV import in Evolution, just causes user frustration, as it doesn’t act as expected.
+I believe that the current CSV import in Evolution just causes user frustration, as it doesn’t act as expected.

-Other weird problems I’ve encountered in Evolution which I didn’t solve yet:
+Other weird problems I’ve encountered in Evolution, which I didn’t solve yet:

 2. When I imported the VCard from Kontact, the contacts appeared in every address book (except one) and also appeared magically in new address books I’ve created.
-The contacts in each of the address books seems to be linked together.
+The contacts in each of the address books seem to be linked together.
 When I’ve tried to delete them from one address book, they’ve disappeared from the rest as well.

-If you know how to solve these issues I would really like to hear.
+If you know how to solve these issues, I would really like to hear.

 2 thoughts on “Importing CSV to Evolution”